2007 Turkmenistan presidential election

 Presidential elections were held in Turkmenistan on 11 February 2007, following the death of president-for-life Saparmurat Niyazov on 21 December 2006.

 Election date

-After Niyazov's death on December 21, 2006, Acting President Gurbanguly Berdimuhamedow stated that the date for the next presidential election would be announced on December 26, 2006; he also claimed that these elections would be held "on a democratic basis that has been laid by the great leader".
-On December 26, 2006 the People's Council announced that the election would occur on February 11, 2007.
+After Niyazov's death on 21 December 2006 Acting President Gurbanguly Berdimuhamedow stated that the date for the next presidential election would be announced on 26 December; he also claimed that these elections would be held "on a democratic basis that has been laid by the great leader".
+On 26 December the People's Council announced that the election would take place on 11 February 2007.

 Candidates

 Six candidates were approved out of eleven contenders, all of them members of the Democratic Party: